Pink Lemonade Cake

 - In bowl stir together milk, lemonade concentrate, and extract (mixture will look curdled).
 Alternately add flour mixture and milk mixture to butter mixture, beating on low after each addition just until combined.
 Remove half (4 cups) the batter; spread in one pan.
 In remaining batter, stir 1/4 tsp. red food coloring.
 Spread in second pan.

 - Bake about 35 minutes, until tops spring back when lightly touched.
 Meanwhile, prepare Lemonade Butter Frosting.

 - Cool in pans on wire racks for 10 minutes.
-Remove layers from pans; peel off waxed paper.
+Remove layers from pans; peel off paper.
 Cool completely on wire racks.
 Trim off domed tops of layers so cake will stand flat.
 Cut each layer horizontally in half, making four layers.
 Brush crumbs from layers.

 - Place one dark pink layer, cut-side down, on a plate.
 Spread 1 cup frosting just to edges.
 Top with a light pink layer, followed by second dark pink layer, spreading frosting on each just to edges.
 Stack final light pink layer, cut-side down.
 Spread frosting on top and sides as desired.

 From the Test Kitchen

 To incorporate food coloring evenly in batter, add the first portion of food coloring to butter and sugar mixture before adding eggs.

 To split layers, stack small wooden blocks the width of the layer desired next to the layer.
 With a gentle sawing motion, slice around the cake to the center.
 Brush off crumbs.

 Balsa wood blocks are sold at crafts stores.